OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/create-virtual-python-environment.md

   <img src="images/environment-activated-python.png" width="500"/>
 </p>

+Note: if you are a Windows user, instead of running the command `source genai/bin/activate`, follow the steps in [Setting-up-Python-Virtual-Environment-in-Windows.docx](./Setting-up-Python-Virtual-Environment-in-Windows.docx).

 #### Dectivate your Python virtual environment
 If you need to change to a different environment, you can deactivate your current environment using the command below:
 ```